ibk-code/Gallerio/Architecture.md

 Shared - This contain the shared folder e.g (A11Y(Accessibility configuration), Seo(React-helmet config))

-Utils - This contail of utility and helper functions for the general codebase.
+Utils - This house the utility and helper functions for the general codebase.

-stores - This house the folder for managing the state-manager
+stores - This house the folder for managing the state-manager or context for the app